benoitlahoz/vue-diod/packages/vue-diod/docs/examples/simple-counter.md

 ## Component

-To inject the counter in our component we can use the `injectService` method from the Vue DIOD composable `useVueDiod`.
+To inject the counter in our component we can use the `injectServiceInstance` method from the Vue DIOD composable `useVueDiod`.
 For other ways to inject our service, please refer to [Basic usage](../getting-started/basic-usage.md) section.

 ```typescript
 <script setup lang="ts">